Differentially Private Gradient Flow based on the Sliced Wasserstein Distance: Differentially Private Gradient Flow

 \subsubsection{On the impact of (re-)sampling on privacy}

 \cref{dpswf-training,dpswfnoresampling} differ by one element: in the former we choose a small $N_\theta$ which is being resampled at each step of the flow, whilst in the latter we choose a large $N_\theta$ among which we sub-sample during the flow.
 The idea of reusing the random projections between iterations in \cref{dpswf-training} has an important effect on the resulting performance at similar privacy guarantees.
 Our intuition is that the DP bound is tighter for DPSWflow-r as we are allowed to use the moment accountant \cite{Abadi_2016} to derive the DP bound: this composition of DP operations is cheaper in privacy than doing them all at once at the beginning of the gradient flow.
+More details on the privacy guarantees of \cref{dpswf-training} and \cref{dpswfnoresampling} are given in Appendix \ref{c4}.
 Also, resampling enables unbiased gradient estimates across iterations, which, we suppose, is important for generation performance.
 Experimental results are reported for both mechanisms in \cref{experrr}.